-Lininger’s scholarship has appeared in the Virginia Law Review, the Michigan Law Review, the Duke Law Journal, the Northwestern University Law Review, the Cornell Law Review, the Texas Law Review, the Minnesota Law Review, the George Washington Law Review, the Boston College Law Review, the Iowa Law Review, the Indiana Law Journal, the Fordham Law Review, the Tulane Law Review, the Hastings Law Journal, and the Stanford Law and Policy Review, among other journals.
+Lininger’s scholarship has appeared in the Virginia Law Review, the Michigan Law Review, the Northwestern University Law Review, the Duke Law Journal, the Cornell Law Review, the Texas Law Review, the Minnesota Law Review, the George Washington Law Review, the Fordham Law Review, the Iowa Law Review, the Boston College Law Review, the Indiana Law Journal, the Tulane Law Review, the Hastings Law Journal, and the Stanford Law and Policy Review, among other journals.

 SELECTED WORKS BY TOM LININGER

 THE NEW WIGMORE: VOLUME ON IMPEACHMENT AND REHABILITATION (with Roger Park) -- published by Aspen/Wolters in 2012; supplements published every year since 2013

 - “[T]he principal modern treatise on evidence . . .”